 Hourly employees who work at least 6 consecutive hours shall be given a bona fide lunch break of at least 30 minutes except in situations where shift coverage precludes such lunch breaks.
 Employees who work a second consecutive shift will typically be given a meal break after working 4 hours during the second shift.

 Salaried non-exempt employees should take a bona fide lunch break of up to 60 minutes each day so that the employee does not work in excess of 40 hours during the workweek.
 A bona fide lunch period does not count as hours worked.
 If an employee is required to work during her lunch, that period shall be counted as time worked.

 Managers and supervisors may determine whether or not to permit an employee to work through lunch to compensate for late arrival or early departure.

-B. Exempt Employees.
-Exempt employees are responsible for accurately reporting use of any leave in the university’s record keeping time system.
+Exempt employees are responsible for accurately reporting the use of any leave in the university’s record-keeping time system.
 Exempt employees should report time away from work in half-hour (.5) increments.

 The Office of Human Resources is responsible for the administration and implementation of this policy.

 - Compensation Policy (for Professionals and Operational Employees)

 - Classification Policy

 - University Travel Guidelines